Ezennn/OrderBookSim/README.md

 - Web FrontEnd to visualise project better (A dashboard for example)
 - Make it a live, networked service
 - Log trades in database instead of CSV file

+## Why This Project Was Done
+This project:
+- Allowed me to have better understanding of concurrency in C++
+- Helped me learn about practical trade-offs between performance, and maintainability
+  - Particularly tradeoff between having simple, maintainable code, but throughput wouldn't scale with number of threads
+- Real-world benchmarking and profiling practices